go101/immutable-value-proposal/README.md

 1. Struct types which all field types are non-reader types and array/channel types with non-reader element types are also non-reader types.
-But, to avoid const-poisoning alike problems, such type notations can be following with `:reader`.
+But, to avoid const-poisoning alike problems, such type notations can be followed with `:reader`.
    But the `:reader` suffix is a non-sense for such types.
    For example, `[5]struct{a int}` and `[5]struct{a int}:reader`
    have no differences.

 **A writer value is assignable to a reader variable, but a reader value is not assignable to a writer variable.**
-This the most important principle of this proposal.
+This is the most important principle of this proposal.

 A notation `v:reader` is introduced to convert a writer value `v` to a reader value, The `:reader` suffix can only follow r-values (right-hand-side values).